 A person commits an offense if the person intentionally or knowingly:

-If you believe an animal is being cruelly treated, please contact us and complete the Online Animal Cruelty Report or call 713-869-7722.
+If you believe animal cruelty is taking place in the Houston metro area, please complete the Online Animal Cruelty Report or call 713-869-7722.
 Please do not report cruelty or injured animals by email or on social media.
-We primarily investigate cases of animal cruelty in Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery and Waller counties.
+We primarily investigate cases of animal cruelty in the Houston metro area including Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, Waller and San Jacinto counties.